lvillasen/RedPitaya-C-Periphery/README.md

 - The program leds_counter.c displays a binary incremental counter at a rate of 1Hz on the leds of the RedPitaya board.

-- The program monitor16.c reads (monitor16 addr) or writes (monitor16 addr value_w) 2-byte numbers, i.e., to turn on LEDs 0-3 use:
+- The program monitor16.c reads (monitor16 addr) or writes (monitor16 addr value_w) 2-byte numbers from address addr, i.e., to turn on LEDs 0-3 use:
 ```
 monitor16 0x40000030 0xf
 ```